ZupIT/charlescd/ui/README.md

 ### **Building & Deploying**

 To build the UI, run `npm run build`.
-The built ui lives in `build/`.
+The built UI lives in `build/`.

 ### **CRA**